Spain boosts security as prime minister targeted amid series of letter bombs - KTVZ

 Spain said Thursday it was boosting security measures after a series of letter bombs was discovered in the country, including one that was sent to Spain’s prime minister last week.

-The letter bomb addressed to Prime Minister Pedro Sanchez arrived in the post at his official Moncloa compound on November 24 and his security detail singled it out as suspicious.
+The device addressed to Prime Minister Pedro Sanchez arrived in the post at his official Moncloa compound on November 24 and his security detail singled it out as suspicious.
 After establishing a security perimeter, they conducted a “controlled explosion” of the envelope, an interior ministry statement said.

 The most recent letter bomb was intercepted just before dawn Thursday after being sent to the Torrejon air force base.